salmiakki/prpr/README.md

   -n NO, --no NO        the no of the homework to be shown, all other filters are ignored -s STUDENT, --student STUDENT
-                        the substring to be found in the student column, mail works best -f FROM_DATE, --from-date FROM_DATE
+                        the substring to be found in the student column, mail works best -c COHORTS [COHORTS ...], --cohorts COHORTS [COHORTS ...] cohorts to be shown; multiple space-separated values are accepted -f FROM_DATE, --from-date FROM_DATE
                         the start date (YYYY-MM-DD)
   -t TO_DATE, --to-date TO_DATE